 The current distribution of rookeries in the county can be seen on this Google Map overlay:

 All rookeries used in the last five years (i.e. 2021 – 2025) are shown.
 The yellow markers are rookeries used in 2025, while the orange markers are those which were not visited or where there were no nests in 2025.
 As the survey progresses, the markers of rookeries that are active in 2026 will be changed to green and those where there are no nests or nesting activity will be changed to red.
+If you are out and about birding over the forthcoming Easter weekend, please make a note of any rookeries you see and send me the details (to either BedsBirds email group or my personnel email, rogerkhicks at hotmail.com) or add your counts to the Google sheet which can be found at:

 I have created a Google Sheet (link below) showing all rookeries recorded since the current survey started in 2013.
 The rookeries reported in the last five years (2021-2025) are at the top of the list.
 Those used last year are in bold.
 Please enter: Observation Date, Number of Nests, Your Name and any relevant notes.
 A nil count should be entered for a rookery that has been abandoned or where there are no longer any nests.
 Cells with records will be manually locked after data has been entered.
 To submit an updated count or a new rookery please send details to my personal email (above).
+Counts for any of these rookeries will be gratefully received, please send me the details (to either BedsBirds email group or my personnel email, rogerkhicks at hotmail.com) or add your counts to the Google sheet which can be found at:

 2025 Rookery Survey